isc-projects/bind9/doc/arm/reference.rst

 ``ms-subdomain``
     When a client sends an UPDATE using a Windows machine principal (for example, ``machine$@REALM``), this rule allows any machine in the specified realm to update any record in the zone or in a specified subdomain of the zone.

-    The realm to be matched is specified in the identity field.
+    The realm to be matched is specified in the ``identity`` field.

-    The name field specifies the subdomain that may be updated.
+    The ``name`` field specifies the subdomain that may be updated.
 If set to "." or any other name at or above the zone apex, any name in the zone can be updated.

     For example, if ``update-policy`` for the zone "example.com" includes ``grant EXAMPLE.COM ms-subdomain hosts.example.com.
 AA AAAA``, any machine with a valid principal in the realm ``EXAMPLE.COM`` is able to update address records at or below ``hosts.example.com``.

 ``krb5-self``
     When a client sends an UPDATE using a Kerberos machine principal (for example, ``host/machine@REALM``), this rule allows records with the absolute name of ``machine`` to be updated, provided it has been authenticated by REALM.
-This is similar but not identical to ``ms-self``, due to the ``machine`` part of the Kerberos principal being an absolute name instead of a unqualified name.
+This is similar but not identical to ``ms-self``, due to the ``machine`` part of the Kerberos principal being an absolute name instead of an unqualified name.

-    The realm to be matched is specified in the identity field.
+    The realm to be matched is specified in the ``identity`` field.

-    The name field has no effect on this rule; it should be set to "." as a placeholder.
+    The ``name`` field has no effect on this rule; it should be set to "." as a placeholder.

     For example, ``grant EXAMPLE.COM krb5-self .
 A AAAA`` allows any machine with a valid principal in the realm ``EXAMPLE.COM`` to update its own address records.